pxl0912/pxl0912.github.io/_pages/research.md

 designing new data management approaches to improve the performance and cost efficiency of data-intensive applications, considering data privacy concerns.

-&nbsp; <html><div style="text-align: left"> Refereed Publications in Journals </div> <div style="text-align: right"> 9 (6 $A^∗$ 1, 1 A , 2 JCR-Q1) </div></html>
+&nbsp; Refereed Publications in Journals               9 (6 $A^∗$ 1, 1 A , 2 JCR-Q1)

 Refereed Publications in Book Chapters                                             1

-Refereed Publications in Conference Proceedings 16 (2 A∗ , 10 A )
+Refereed Publications in Conference Proceedings                     16 (2 A∗, 10 A )

-Refereed Publications in Conference without Proceedings 4 H-Index computed by Google Scholar Citations 11 (as of July 2021) Total citations by Google Scholar Citations 444 (as of July 2021) 1The ranking is based on the CORE’s journals and conferences ranking https://www.core.edu.au/conference-portal
+Refereed Publications in Conference without Proceedings                            4

+H-Index computed by Google Scholar Citations                    11 (as of July 2021)

+Total citations by Google Scholar Citations                    444 (as of July 2021)

+[^1]: The ranking is based on the CORE’s journals and conferences ranking https://www.core.edu.au/conference-portal